PNdlovu/WriteCareNotes/GROUP_2_COMPLETION_REPORT.md

-# GROUP 2: Medication Services - Completion Report
+do all that is required please# GROUP 2: Medication Services - Completion Report

 **Date**: 2025-10-09
 **Verification Approach**: Staged Verification (Quick Health Check + Documentation)